 Church Keyboard is your exclusive source for Rodgers and Johannus parts.
 Our service techs are stocked with commonly needed parts so that most service calls can be completed in one visit.
 If your service need requires parts to be ordered, we will advise regarding the cost and time frame for completing the service before proceeding.

 - There is no charge for service during the Dealer Service Warranty period.
-Refer to your original sales contract for service warranty period.
+Refer to your sales contract for the service warranty period.